Influence of controlled disorder on the dipolar spin ice state of Ho-based pyrochlores: Results and Discussion

 To model the effect of structural disorder in real Ho pyrochlore samples, two further ingredients are needed.
 First, it is necessary to assume a specific distribution of local transverse fields.
 We consider a half-Gaussian form,

-with a width parameter $\sigma = 0.5$~meV.
-Second, the nuclear hyperfine interaction \cite{ramirez1994nuclear,Dun2020_spinFragmentation} was neglected in Eq.~\ref{Eq:Ham3}, but can be important in Ho-based systems with quasi-doublet crystal field ground states \cite{Dun2020_spinFragmentation}.
+with $p(h) = 0$ for $h < 0$ and a width parameter $\sigma = 0.5$~meV.
+Second, the nuclear hyperfine interaction \cite{ramirez1994nuclear,Dun2020_spinFragmentation} was neglected in Eq.~\ref{Eq:Ham3}, but can be important in Ho-based systems with quasi-doublet crystal-field ground states \cite{Dun2020_spinFragmentation}.
 The nuclear hyperfine interaction introduces an additive term in the single-ion Hamiltonian \cite{ramirez1994nuclear,Dun2020_spinFragmentation} given by

 where $\sigma^z$ is the Pauli matrix; $I_z$ is an $8\times8$ diagonal matrix with eigenvalues $m_I = \pm7/2, \pm5/2, \pm3/2, \pm1/2$, corresponding to the $I = 7/2$ nuclear spin manifold of $^{165}$Ho.
 Here $A = 3.36~\mu\mathrm{eV} \approx 0.039$~K~\cite{ramirez1994nuclear} denotes the bare hyperfine coupling constant for Ho.
 At the mean-field level, the hyperfine interaction influences the spectroscopic response in two main ways.
 First, it broadens both the elastic ($I_{\mathrm{el}}$) and inelastic ($I_{\mathrm{inel}}$) components of the scattering intensity through the splitting of the nuclear spin degeneracy.
 Second, it acts cooperatively with the $E_J$ term, enhancing the excitation gap $\Delta_{\mathrm{gap}}$ and favoring more spectral weight in the elastic channel.